Ware, Hertfordshire: History

 The Ware Town Council coat of arms was issued in 1956 by the College of Arms to Ware Urban District Council, and transferred to Ware Town Council in 1975.
-The arms are derived from matters with which Ware is associated — the barge rudders reference the bargemen of Ware, with the red and white striping on the rudders being the livery colours of the City of London, associating the Ware bargemen's free entry rights to that City (q.v.); the crossed coach horns reference the town's long history as a coaching town; and the sheaves of barley reference the malting history of Ware.
-The motto of the town, "cave" (Latin for "beware") was suggested by the College of Heralds, with the intent of its being a pun on the town's name.
+The arms are derived from matters with which Ware is associated — the barge rudders reference the bargemen of Ware, with the red and white striping on the rudders being the livery colours of the City of London, associating the Ware bargemen's free entry rights to that City; the crossed coach horns reference the town's long history as a coaching town; and the sheaves of barley reference the malting history of Ware.
+The motto "cave" (Latin for "beware") was suggested by the College of Heralds, with the intent of its being a pun on the town's name.

 Features

-Ware has 202 listed buildings including fourteen grade II* and three grade I, one of which is the remains of a fourteenth-century friary, now the offices of Ware Town Council and a conference, wedding and function venue called Ware Priory and Fletcher's Lea.
-Recent restoration work has shown that it dates from the thirteenth century.
-Opposite the priory is the large fourteenth-century parish church of St. Mary.
+Ware has 202 listed buildings including fourteen Grade II* and three Grade I, one of which is the remains of a 14th-century friary, now the offices of Ware Town Council and a conference, wedding and function venue called Ware Priory and Fletcher's Lea.
+Recent restoration work has shown that it dates from the 13th century.
+Opposite the priory is the large 14th-century St Mary's parish church.
 It is known for its elaborate font with large carved stone figures.
 The town is also famous for its many 18th-century riverside gazebos, several of which have been restored recently.

+The Lee Navigation is a canalised river incorporating the River Lea, which runs through the centre of the town; it is one of its most popular tourist attractions, as well as being home to a thriving boating community.

 Ware is also known for the Great Bed of Ware, which is mentioned in Shakespeare's Twelfth Night and is reputedly able to accommodate at least four couples.
 It is in the Victoria and Albert Museum in London, but from April 2012 until April 2013 it was loaned to the museum in Ware.

 Ware is mentioned in The Canterbury Tales and was also the unintended destination of John Gilpin in William Cowper's comic poem.

 Some of the buildings along the High Street date back to the 14th century.
 Ware used to have many coaching inns and passageways between some shops lead to their stables.
 Many of these passageways also have former maltings.
 Crib Street has a good sequence of timber-framed buildings which have been restored since the 1970s.